7 MS fraternity members arrested on cyberstalking charges

 OXFORD, Miss.
 (WREG) — Seven members of Pi Kappa Alpha fraternity at the University of Mississippi were arrested on cyberstalking charges Friday, according to the Oxford Police Department.

-The members are being accused of sending harassing messages via group message and social media to a former fraternity member after he reported hazing to university leaders, according to The Clarion Ledger.
+Nicholas Reynolds, Peyton Newcomb, Walker Holden, Wyatt Johnson, Christian Parten, Cole Gorestski and Miles Baker were arrested on Dec.
+3. According to The Clarion Ledger, the seven members are accused of sending harassing messages via group message and social media to a former fraternity member after he reported hazing to university leaders.

+“Hazing and related behavior, including cyberstalking that put student health and safety at risk are contrary to the University of Mississippi Creed and will not be tolerated,” the University said in a statement.

 Last month, University of Mississippi suspended the chapter until 2025 for the alleged hazing.